It's the organisation!

 The scientific method

 Outsee Analytics is, at its heart, scientific and the scientific method provides an ideal framework for innovation in digital channels.
-It forces clarity: observe, question, investigate, hypothesise, test and learn.
-This creates a rhythm of discovery and improvement that aligns teams and accelerates progress.
+It forces clarity and creates a rhythm of discovery and improvement that aligns teams and accelerates activity.

 Enabling effectiveness

-Embedding an effective operating model for digital effectiveness begins identifying the greatest opportunities and areas for improvement, this is achieved through organisational effectiveness mapping.
+Embedding an effective operating model for digital effectiveness begins by identifying the greatest opportunities and areas for improvement, this is achieved through an organisational effectiveness mapping.

 People effectiveness is measured against capacity, purpose, objectives and empowerment with typical behaviours associated with these components at varying levels of organisational effectiveness shown below: